 Sunset Cliffs Natural Park

-Sunset Cliffs Nature Park is aptly named.
+Sunset Cliffs Natural Park is aptly named.
 It’s one of the most popular spots in San Diego to watch the sunset for both locals and tourists.
 Sunset Cliffs Natural Park is located near the Ocean Beach neighborhood and is about a 20-minute drive from downtown San Diego - and the drive along Sunset Cliffs Boulevard offer stunning views the entire way.

 This pristine stretch of preserved coastline covers about 68 acres and borders Point Loma on the western edge.
 The area includes rocky bluffs, sea caves, and stunning panoramic views of the Pacific Ocean.
 In addition to sunset viewing, it's also a popular spot for weddings and whale watching.